fantana21/SoftwareDevelopment/GeneralGuidelines.md

 For every item in this list there is a reason or justification, but it is not (always) given explicitly to keep this short and terse.
 However, there is obviously some overlap between the guidelines, principles and anti-patterns.
 If you have questions or complains about anything, please contact the author (Patrick Kappl).

 ### 1.1.
-Any violation of the guide is allowed if it allows to write cleaner code.
+Any violation of the guide is allowed if it allows writing cleaner code.

 ## 2. Principles